-If you are interested in pursuing an academic career, the M.S program is also useful as a steppingstone to further your education.
+If you are interested in pursuing an academic career, the M.S. program is also useful as a steppingstone to further your education.
 In this master’s program, you will acquire the skills necessary to pursue a Ph.D. in economics or obtain an economics foundation that enriches doctoral-level studies in business, finance, marketing, law, planning, or public policy.

 Almost every student has been successfully placed shortly after graduation.
 Those seeking a Ph.D. in Economics and related fields such as Business and Finance have gone on to universities such as Chicago, Cornell, Indiana, Iowa, North Carolina, Rutgers, UC-San Diego, and Virginia Tech.
 Some students have moved into our own Ph.D. program, which focuses on health economics, before finishing the M.S.
 Other graduates have taken jobs with employers such as the Federal Home Loan Bank Board, the Indianapolis Department of Commerce, the Indiana State Budget Agency, the IU Medical Center, Pedcor Bancorp, Spiegel, Inc., Union Federal Savings Bank, the Veterans Administration Medical Center, and Walker Research.

-For those entering the program in, or after, 2022, all MS streams require a total of 30 credit hours of graduate level Economics courses, including courses in Math, Microeconomic Theory, Statistics/Econometrics, Macroeconomic Theory, and Computer Methods.
+For those entering the program in, or after, 2022, all M.S. streams require a total of 30 credit hours of graduate level Economics courses, including courses in Math, Microeconomic Theory, Statistics/Econometrics, Macroeconomic Theory, and Computer Methods.
 If a student wants to count courses outside of Economics toward their M.S. degree, they need the approval of the director of the M.S. program.
 A course designated with ** is a Ph.D. level course.

-Of the total 30 credit hours in graduate level Economics required for the MS, only 15 are prescribed, allowing students choices.
-All M.S. students must take,
+Of the total 30 credit hours in graduate level Economics required for the M.S., only 15 are prescribed, allowing students choices.
+All M.S. students must take:

-E504* Mathematics for Economists (3 cr.)
+ECON-E 504* Mathematics for Economists (3 cr.)

 ECON-M 501* Theory of Prices and Markets (3 cr.)
 P: ECON-E 504 or consent of instructor

-E570* Fundamentals of Statistics and Econometrics (3 cr.)
+ECON-E570* Fundamentals of Statistics and Econometrics (3 cr.)

 ECON-E577 Computer Methods and Data Analysis (3 cr.)
 P: E570 or E571.

-E522 Macroeconomic Theory 1 (3 cr.)
+ECON-E522 Macroeconomic Theory 1 (3 cr.)